g8os/EFBD/nbdserver/readme.md

                # which also defines if its deduped or nondeduped,
                # valid types are: `boot`, `db`, `cache` and `tmp`
   # ... more (optional) vdisks

+tlogrpc: 127.0.0.1:11211,127.0.0.1:11221 # addresses of the tlogrpc server.
+                                         # it is optional and going to be ignored if `tlogrpc` command
+                                         # line option is specified
 ```

 As you can see, both the storage clusters and vdisks are configured in